 Here are a few must stop places to get some tasty eats along the North Shore!

-Betty’s Pies – Two Harbors, MN – You can’t visit the North Shore with stopping to get one of Betty’s world famous pies!
+Betty’s Pies – Two Harbors, MN – You can’t visit the North Shore without stopping to get one of Betty’s world famous pies!

 New Scenic Cafe – right outside of Duluth on scenic highway 61, and right on the lake with delicious New American Cuisine.